shantanutyagi67/Pathfinding_Mazes/README.md

 5. displays game completed and you need to press enter to start new game

-autoSolver: space bar will reset the player to starting position, show the solution and player will move on its on till it reached the end position and stops. path is shown by simple dots which looks simplistic.
+autoSolver: space bar will reset the player to starting position, show the solution and player will move on its on till it reached the end position and stops. path is shown by arrows or dots.

 explore: it just lets you move the player and end position to explore the maze. can be also used as pvp.

-mazeSolver: it is like autosolver except the player does not move on its own. path is shown by connecting lines which looks cooler.
+mazeSolver: it is like autosolver except the player does not move on its own. path is shown by arrows/dots.

 mazes: it is the simplest version of mazeSolver in which solution path cannot be viewed.